ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

 Let's test the use case by writing a test case that sends a request to the service and validates the payload for a successful request.
 Testing is enabled by the [Ballerina test framework](https://ballerina.io/learn/test-ballerina-code/test-services-and-clients/).

-1. Change `queryDoctorEP` initialization in the source code to use a seperate function that can be mocked.
+1. Change `queryDoctorEP` initialization in the source code to use a separate function that can be mocked.

-    Replace this
+    Replace

     ```ballerina
     final http:Client queryDoctorEP = check new (healthcareBackend);